cabforum/smime/SBR.md

 ### 3.2.8.4 Independent Confirmation From Applicant

-An Independent Confirmation from the Applicant is a confirmation of a particular fact (e.g., confirmation of the employee or agency status of a Contract Signer or Certificate Approver, confirmation of the EV Authority of a Certificate Approver, etc.) that is:
+An Independent Confirmation from the Applicant is a confirmation of a particular fact (e.g., confirmation of the employee or agency status of a Contract Signer or Certificate Approver, confirmation of the Authority of a Certificate Approver, etc.) that is:

 A.  Received by the CA from a Confirming Person (someone other than the person who is the subject of the inquiry) that has the appropriate authority to confirm such a fact, and who represents that he/she has confirmed such fact;
 B.  Received by the CA in a manner that authenticates and verifies the source of the confirmation; and